Two explicit Skorokhod embeddings for simple symmetric random walk: Examples

 \subsection{Optimal Gambling Strategy}

 The first example is a measure $\mu$ arising naturally from the casino gambling model studied in \citet{HeEtal2014:StoppingStrategies}.
 Therein, a gambler whose preferences are represented by cumulative prospect theory \citep{TverskyKahneman1992:CPT} is repeatedly offered a fair bet in a casino and decides when to stop gambling and exit the casino.
 The optimal distribution of the gambler's gain and loss at the exit time is a certain $\mu\in \cM_0(\bZ)$, which may be characterised explicitly, see \citet[Theorem 2]{HeEtal2014:StoppingStrategies}.
-With typical model parameters\footnote{Specifically: $\alpha_+ = 0.6$, $\delta_+ = 0.7$, $\alpha_- = 0.8$, $\delta_- = 0.7$, and $\lambda = 1.05$.}, we obtain
+With a set of reasonable model parameters\footnote{Specifically: $\alpha_+ = 0.6$, $\delta_+ = 0.7$, $\alpha_- = 0.8$, $\delta_- = 0.7$, and $\lambda = 1.05$.}, we obtain

 We first exhibit the randomized Markovian stopping time $\tau(\vecr)$ of Theorem \ref{thm:reformulate}.
-Using the algorithm given in Section \ref{subse:ConstructionRandPI} we compute $r_i$, the probabilities of a coin tossed at $S_t=i$ turning up tails, for all $i\in \mathbb{Z}$:
+Using the algorithm given in Section \ref{subse:ConstructionRandPI} we compute $r^i$, the probabilities of a coin tossed at $S_t=i$ turning up tails, for all $i\in \mathbb{Z}$:

 Note that $\mu(\{0\})=0$ and $\mu(\{n\})=0,n\le -2$; so one does not stop at 0 and must stop upon reaching $-1$.
 The stopping time $\tau(\vecr)$ is illustrated in the left pane of Figure \ref{fi:PIAY}: $S$ is represented by a recombining binomial tree.
 Black nodes stand for ``stop", white nodes stand for ``continue", and grey nodes stand for the cases in which a random coin is tossed and one stops if and only if the coin turns up tails.
 The probability that the random coin turns tails is shown on the top of each grey node.